SOLAS Safe Pass Awareness Course

 The Safe Pass Health and Safety Awareness (known as Safe Pass) training programme is a one day course for all construction site personnel, including construction apprentices and trainees.
 The training programme has been designed to ensure that participants have a basic knowledge of health and safety and are aware of the inherent dangers on construction sites.

-We currently operate Safe Pass at venues in Dublin, Cork, Clonmel and Kilkenny.
+We currently operate Safe Pass at venues in Carlow, Dublin, Clonmel, Cork, Kilkenny and Galway

 The aim of the training is to ensure that workers on construction sites are not a risk to themselves or to their co-workers who work alongside them.

 To raise the standard of health and safety in the construction industry;

 To ensure that all construction site personnel undergo basic health and safety awareness training with the view to making a positive contribution to the prevention of accidents and avoidance of health hazards;